 - A sentence being imposed that exceeds the lawful maximum sentence

 - The unavailability of exculpatory evidence during the trial that has since become available and would have resulted in a different outcome had it been introduced at trial

 - A tribunal proceeding taking place without jurisdiction

 - The failure to pursue the issue on direct appeal, during the trial, or prior to the trial could not have resulted from a rational, tactical, or strategic decision by a defendant’s counsel

 - The allegation of a mistake that has yet to be waived or litigated

 We receive emails and phone calls time and time again from individuals who are not satisfied with the result of their trial, unhappy with the legal system, and unhappy with the way they were treated during the trial process.

 Our talented, experienced, and diligent criminal defense attorneys believe that everyone deserves to benefit from the essential human right of justice.
 As such, we fight for our clients every step of the way, even when other attorneys have long since given up hope.

-Whether you want to learn more about post-conviction relief and the appeals process or simply benefit from a free consultation, we can help.
+Whether you want to learn more about post-conviction relief and the appeals process or simply benefit from a case evaluation, we can help.
 Contact us today to learn more and consult with one of our experienced Pennsylvania criminal defense attorneys.
 Call us at 215-454-6680.